Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 ## Purpose

 An ARB is for reviewing and governing architecture.
-In this context, the ARB will make strategic decisions about how technology is used within the business rather than the specifics of which technologies are used.
+In this context, the ARB will make strategic decisions about how to use technology in the business rather than the specifics of what technologies to use.

 ## Membership

-An ARB should be made from a handful of relevant, cross-organizational people.
-It won't be taken seriously if the membership is mono-culture (i.e., too many architects or technologists).
-It needs an odd number, so that votes work as they should.
-Beyond this, the group is vast and thus cumbersome.
-As a cross-organizational group, for an ARB to be successful, it has to have a diverse representation from different areas of the business.
+An ARB is a handful of relevant, cross-organizational people.
+Too mono-culture, and it won't be taken seriously(i.e., too many architects or technologists).
+Too big, and it won't make any decisions.
+As a cross-organizational group, it must have a diverse representation from different business areas.

 It is not somewhere for architects to meet and talk.
 All the architects, managers, and technologists should not expect to be involved.
+They might watch or present in exceptional circumstances or gain exposure by acting as a proxy.

 That said, it has to be transparent.
-All the ARB meetings, minutes, and outcomes should be published with the broadest possible audience.
-Anyone should be able to raise an issue or request change and have the opportunity to consider it.
+Publish all the ARB meetings, minutes, and outcomes to the broadest possible audience.
+Anyone should be able to raise an issue or request a change to the ARB.

 ## Format